learningtapestry/metadocs-rb/README.md

-# Metadocs: Markup and Content Extraction for Google Docs
+# Metadocs: Content Extraction Tools for Google Docs

 Metadocs is a set of tools for extracting data out of Google Documents.
 It is designed to to make life easier when using Google Docs as a content source for CMSs and related